-Coach Driskell has been in the coaching profession for 41 years and has served in various capacities as a principal, coach, athletic director and teacher in schools across the state of Mississippi.
+Coach Driskell has been in the coaching/teaching profession for 44 years and has served in various capacities as a principal, coach, athletic director, and teacher in schools across the state of Mississippi.
 He is also a published author of a book, Developing the Pure Shooter, and has conducted shooting clinics across the state including a presentation at the MPSA State Teachers Convention.
 He also was a presenter for the MAIS Coaches Clinic in 2012.

 Entering the teaching and coaching profession in 1973, Coach Driskell was honored by being selected as an Outstanding Young Educator and Outstanding Young Man of America in 1977 and 1980, from two different schools.
 He was also selected as Coach of the Year in 1977 where he led his team, in his first season, to a 22–12 record which was the first winning season in the history of the school.
 Driskell continued to coach at various schools where he reconstructed two other programs and turned them into winning teams.
-In 1991, after a stint as head coach at Blue Mountain College and Mississippi University for Women, Driskell returned to a previous school where the basketball program was struggling and in his 2nd season, was named Coach of the Year in 1993, leading the team to a 19-14 season and a birth in the state tournament.
+In 1991, after a stint as head coach at Blue Mountain College and Mississippi University for Women, Driskell returned to a previous school where the basketball program was struggling and in his 2nd season, was named Coach of the Year in 1993, led the team to a 19-14 season and a birth in the state tournament.

-Coach Driskell earned his Undergraduate and Master's Degree from the University of Southern Mississippi in Hattiesburg, MS.
+Coach Driskell earned his undergraduate and Master's Degree from the University of Southern Mississippi, in Hattiesburg, MS.